microsoft/mu_plus/AdvLoggerPkg/AdvancedFileLogger/ReadMe.md

 ### Advanced file logger enlightenment

-The Advanced File Logger can be set to store memory logs with a `Logs` directory in the ESP partition.
+The Advanced File Logger can be set to store memory logs with a `UefiLogs` directory in the ESP partition.
 Without such a directory **AND** the enforcement is not enabled, the Advanced File Logger will not store memory logs.